Haruki Murakami: Since 1999

+In 2015, Switch Publishing published Murakami's essay collection Novelist as a Vocation in Japan, featuring insights and commentaries on Murakami's life and career.
+The essay collection was later translated into English by Philip Gabriel and Ted Goossen and released by Alfred A. Knopf on November 8, 2022.

-Killing Commendatore (Kishidancho Goroshi) was published in Japan on February 24, 2017 and in the US in October 2018, the novel is a historical fiction that has caused controversy in Hong Kong.
-The novel was labeled under "Class II – indecent" in Hong Kong.
+Killing Commendatore (Kishidanchō-goroshi) was published in Japan on February 24, 2017, and in the US in October 2018.
+The novel is about an unnamed portrait painter who stumbles upon an unknown painting, titled Killing Commendatore, after assuming residence in its creator's former abode.
+Since its publication, the novel has caused controversy in Hong Kong and was labeled under "Class II – indecent" in Hong Kong.
 This classification led to mass amounts of censorship.
 The publisher must not distribute the book to people under the age of 18, and must have a warning label printed on the cover.

-Murakami's most recent novel is The City and Its Uncertain Walls, which will be published by Shinchosha in Japan on 13 April 2023.
+Murakami's most recent novel The City and Its Uncertain Walls was published by Shinchosha in Japan on April 13, 2023.
 His first novel in six years, it is 1,200-pages long and is set in a "soul-stirring, 100% pure Murakami world" that involves "a story that had long been sealed".
+In promoting his latest book, Murakami stated that he believed that the pandemic and the ongoing Russian invasion of Ukraine have created walls that divide people, fueling fear and skepticism instead of mutual trust.
+The novel is based on a 1980 novella written by Murakami, which he says he was never satisfied with.
+In an interview with The Guardian, Murakami states, "The situation of the town surrounded by walls was also a metaphor of the worldwide lockdown.
+How is it possible for both extreme isolation and warm feelings of empathy to coexist?"

+In July 2024, The New Yorker published Murakami's short story "Kaho", in which a man goes on a blind date with a woman named Kaho and ends it with an insult, which is also the first line of the story.